imanghafoori1/laravel-microscope/README.md

     ]
 ];
 ```
-- Here the key `optional_to_nullsafe` is the "unique name" of your pattern.
+- Here, the key `optional_to_nullsafe` is the "unique name" of your pattern.
 (You can target your pattern by running ```php artisan search_replace --name=optional_to_nullsafe```)
-- The search pattern has a `"<in_between>"` placeholder which captures everything in between the pair of parenthesis.
+- The search pattern has a `"<in_between>"` placeholder which captures everything in between the pair of parentheses.
-- In the `replace` block we substitute what we have captured by the first placeholder with the `"<1>"`.
+- In the `replace` block, we substitute what we have captured by the first placeholder with the `"<1>"`.
   If we have more placeholders, we could have had `"<2>"` etc.
-- In the tag block we can mention some tags as an array of strings or a string separated by commas
+- In the tag block, we can mention some tags as an array of strings or a string separated by commas
   and target them by `--tag` flag: ```php artisan search_replace --tag=php8```

 <a name="placeholders" ></a>